stan-dev/design-docs/designs/0031-deprecation-schedule.md

 This information must also be added to the documentation in the accompanying PR to the change.

+Finally, developers may wish to weigh in on how the implementation might look after the removal of the deprecated feature as part of the text of the pull request, if they can foresee code improvements which can occur at that time.

 ## Code reviewers
 From a code reviewer standpoint, it is important to ask the following questions:
 1. Is this deprecation tied to a useful feature or noticeable improvement to the